Clubs & Organizations

 Garden Club of Park Forest

-The Kiwanis Club of Park Forest, celebrating the vitality of our community for 68 years, is dedicated to performing community service for young people, the aging, and the needy in local and international settings.
-The club sponsors Key Clubs at Rich Township high schools and has repeatedly been recognized with Distinguished Club Awards.
-It will celebrate an amazing 68th annual Kiwanis Pancake Day on Saturday, October 5, 2019 at Rich East High School.
+The Kiwanis club of Park Forest, celebrating the vitality of our community for 68 years, is dedicated to performing community service for young people, the aging, and the needy in local and international settings.
+The club sponsors Key clubs at Rich Township high schools and has repeatedly been recognized with Distinguished Club Awards.
+It will celebrate an amazing 67th Annual Kiwanis Pancake Day on Saturday, October 5, 2019 at Rich East High School.
 Club dinner meetings are held on the first Tuesday of each month at 6:30 p.m. at Carlo’s Restaurant in Chicago Heights.
 The club also has special service project meetings on the third Tuesday of each month at 6:30 p.m. in the Park Forest Village Hall.
-Call Elmer Washington at 708-816-8089 or email: email@example.com for additional information.
+Call Elmer Washington at 708-816-8089 or email firstname.lastname@example.org for additional information.

 |Park Forest Historical Society|